keu/docs/software_versioned_docs/version-0.29/ac-support-policy.md

 In rare instances, the Astronomer team may make an exception and backport a bug or security fix to a release that is beyond the commitment stated above.
 To submit a request for consideration, please reach out to your customer success manager.

-## Astronomer Certified Maintenance Policy
+## Astronomer Certified maintenance policy

 The maintenance period for an Astronomer Certified version depends on its release channel: